-- create a suitable directory for this exercise - initialise a git repository inside the new directory - download the file 'maxima.py' from <http://www.physik.uzh.ch/~python/python/lecture3/> - add the file to your repository
+- create a suitable directory for this exercise - initialise a git repository inside the new directory - download the files 'cleanup.py' and 'maxima.py' from the lecture webpage. - add the files to your repository

 Remember to commit every significant change to the git repository with a meaningful message.